 Hygiene and restaurant kitchens go hand-in-hand, with strict procedures in place to ensure food hygiene standards are maintained.

 However, not many people consider the impact that an ineffective resin floor can have on overall hygiene standards.
-Mopping your floor with industrial cleaner won’t do much to eradicate the deeply embedded dirt and bacteria that will reside inside the floor if your resin coating isn’t fit for purpose.
+Mopping your floor with an industrial cleaner won’t do much to eradicate the deeply embedded dirt and bacteria that will reside inside the floor if your resin coating isn’t fit for its purpose.

 In this post, we take a look at: